-During the personnel stage of engaging an external examiner, a "new payment set up form" and "new starter form" are completed to ensure the examiner is registered for payment by the university.
-Claims must be submitted on the "External Examiner - Fee and Expense Claim form".
+During the personnel stage of engaging an external examiner, a new payee form is completed to ensure the examiner is registered for payment by the university.
+Claims must be submitted on the External Examiner - Fee and Expense Claim form.
 After you have received your first payment, please include your pay reference number which can be found on your payslip, on any future forms.

-All fee and expense claims including receipts must be submitted on the appropriate form to the External Examiners Administrator in the Governance, Quality Assurance and Student Casework department at Edge Hill University:
+All fee and expense claims including receipts must be submitted on the appropriate form to the Academic Quality Officer in the Governance, Quality Assurance and Student Casework team at Edge Hill University: